Torey Lakes

-The Torey Lakes are a pair of soda lakes, Barun-Torey and Zun-Torey, in Russia's Zabaykalsky Krai, on the border with Mongolia — the Mongolia–Russia border runs across the southern tip of Zun-Torey lake.
+The Torey Lakes (Barun-Torey and Zun-Torey) are a pair of soda lakes in southeastern Russia's Zabaykalsky Krai, on the border with Mongolia; the Mongolia–Russia border passes through the southern tip of Zun-Torey.

 Geography and hydrography

 The two lakes are the remains of a large lake or sea whose surface, according to Shamsutdinov (1983), once reached 2400 km2 some 700,000 years ago.

 They are the largest soda lakes in the arid zone (Note: There are many small soda lakes in the surroundings.
 Afonina & Tashlikova 2020 map some of them: see "Location map of soda lakes in the Uldz Gol-Torey Basin (Transbaikalia, Russia)".)